inquam/hddblink/README.md

 # hddblink
 A small shell script used to make the activity led of a drive blink so you can identify it in a chassi with multiple drive bays.
+My use case was a 24-bay server chassi where I got an error reported on a drive and wanted to quickly locate which drive in the chassi it was so I could replace it.

-The script requires smartmontools
+_The script requires smartmontools_

 ## Installation